linnarsson-lab/shoji/README.md

 ```

 Typing db alone at the last line above should return a representation of the contents of the database (which might be empty at this point).

+## Documentation

+Clone the repository, and then go to the `shoji/html` folder to browse the docs.

 # Setting up a Shoji database on macOS